-- 7.1 The planning system to ensure the voice of local communities is heard through: - the well understood and accepted councillor representation system, which provides transparency and accessibility to communities, - genuine local representation, including councillors, on regional planning panels, and - third party merit appeal rights in respect of all categories of development applications, including decisions made by the Independent Planning Commission (IPC). - 7.2 Local government to retain control over the determination of locally appropriate development.
-Local planning powers must not be overridden by State plans and policies or misuse of State Significant Development provisions. - 7.3 Local government to be treated as a partner (not just another stakeholder) in metropolitan, regional and district planning processes the role and voice of local government is vital in delivering productivity, liveability and sustainability. - 7.4 Strategic (local, district and regional) plans that reflect the agreed planning outcomes from community engagement at local, regional/district and metropolitan levels. - 7.5 The establishment and role of Local Planning Panels (LPPs) should be voluntary not mandatory.
-Where panels are mandatory, councils should be allowed to establish the thresholds and processes for public determination of matters referred to the Panel. - 7.6 A review of State Environmental Planning Policies (SEPPs), with priority given to housing related SEPPs so that housing solutions developed by councils are not undermined and planning decisions relating to the location, type and design of local development (including education establishments and child care facilities) are returned to councils. - 7.7 Councils and communities to be able to determine how housing is delivered in their local areas based on their local housing strategies and in particular: - Provide more discretion for councils to amend the SEPP (Exempt and Complying Development Codes) when applying it to their area, and - Allow for the Low Rise Housing Diversity Code to be optional, not mandatory. - 7.7 State and federal governments to identify opportunities to support growth in rural and regional areas and reduce growth pressures in Sydney. - 7.8 Reforms to the planning system to include a fundamental review of its primary purpose and work to improve its efficiency and effectiveness, by consolidating state policies and local plans in local planning instruments, streamlining plan-making and development assessment and ensuring councils have adequate powers to implement provisions. - 7.9 A policy framework (with actions, responsibilities and timeframes) and mechanisms to deliver high level objectives in district and regional plans (including protecting employment lands, food security, liveability, sustainability, open space provision). - 7.10 The State and Federal Governments to develop a strategic approach to state significant developments such as newly emerging solar farms to ensure their impact on farm land and neighbouring communities is properly considered and local councils receive development contributions to fund the local infrastructure required to support them.
+- 7.1 The planning system to ensure the voice of local communities is heard through: - a.
+The well understood and accepted councillor representation system, which provides transparency and accessibility to communities - b.
+Genuine local representation, including councillors, on regional planning panels, and - c.
+Third party merit appeal rights in respect of all categories of development applications, including decisions made by the Independent Planning Commission (IPC). - 7.2 Local government to retain control over the determination of locally appropriate development.
+Local planning powers must not be overridden by State plans and policies or misuse of State Significant Development provisions. - 7.3 Local government to be treated as a partner (not just another stakeholder) in metropolitan, regional and district planning processes the role and voice of local government is vital in delivering productivity, liveability and sustainability. - 7.4 Strategic (local, district and regional) plans that reflect the agreed planning outcomes from community engagement at local, regional/ district and metropolitan levels.

+- 7.5 A review of provisions for local and regional planning panels so that: - a.
+The establishment and role of Local Planning Panels (LPPs) is made voluntary not mandatory.
+Where panels are mandatory, councils should be allowed to establish the thresholds and processes for public determination of matters referred to the Panel - b.
+State appointees on Regional Planning Panels avoid potential conflicts of interest. - 7.6 A review of State Environmental Planning Policies (SEPPs) so that: - They include appropriate controls to minimise impacts on environment and amenity, including by strengthening stormwater management controls - Housing solutions developed by councils are not undermined - Planning decisions relating to the location, type and design of local development are returned to councils. - 7.7 Councils and communities to be able to determine how housing is delivered in their local areas based on their local housing strategies and in particular: - a.
+Provide more discretion for councils to amend the SEPP (Exempt and Complying Development Codes) when applying it to their area, and - b.
+Allow for the Low Rise Housing Diversity Code to be optional, not mandatory. - 7.8 State and federal governments to identify opportunities to support growth in rural and regional areas and reduce growth pressures in Sydney.